facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

-You cannot use a general expression as the JSX element type.
+You cannot use a general expression as the React element type.
 If you do want to use a general expression to indicate the type of the element, just assign it to a capitalized variable first.
 For example, if you have a `findComponent()` function that returns a component, and you want to render one:

 ```js
 import React from 'react';